ctontario/registry-api-docs/source/includes/_QuickSTART.md

 ```

-Adds a user to a QuickSTART site with the specified role.
-The site must not be completed
+Adds a user to a QuickSTART site with the specified role

 ### HTTP Request